CAMBI-tech/BciPy/README.md

 coverage html
 ```

-Alternatley, if Make is installed, you may run the follow command to run coverage and generate the html:
+Alternatley, if Make is installed, you may run the follow command to run coverage/pytest and generate the html:

 ```sh
 make coverage-html